 Welcome

-I am a professor in the Luddy School of Informatics, Computing and Engineering at Indiana University, Bloomington and the Director of the Rob Kling Center for Social Informatics.
+I am a professor in the Luddy School of Informatics, Computing and Engineering and the Director of the Rob Kling Center for Social Informatics at Indiana University, Bloomington.

 I am the author of Communities of Practice: Fostering Peer-to-Peer Learning and Informal Knowledge Sharing in the Work Place from Springer and a co-editor of Global Wikipedia: International and Cross-Cultural Issues in Online Collaboration from Rowman & Littlefield and Social Informatics from Routledge both co-edited with Pnina Fichman.
 In the past, NSF funded my research project looking at tacit knowledge sharing in life science graduate programs (NSF #08-30137).